 Smaller chocolate makers tend to call their ingredient “cacao” and source from smaller cacao plantations with more careful processing and attention to detail.
 They then turn said cacao into less-processed chocolate products, and maybe even a variety of products featuring bit of cacao beans, called nibs.
-On the other hand, bigger chocolate manufacturers tend to call their ingredient cocoa and source from massive cocoa traders in Africa, Indonesia, or Malaysia.
+On the other hand, bigger chocolate manufacturers tend to call their ingredient cocoa and source from massive cocoa traders in West Africa or Indonesia.
 They are more focused on quantity over quality, and continue to use the English word “cocoa” throughout their processing.

 Therefore, products calling themselves “cacao” something or other tend to be less-processed and use less sugar, though many natural food companies are using this as marketing leverage.
 “Cocoa” is not necessarily an over-processed version of the cacao fruit, but it often is.
 What the consumer needs to know is that cacao and cocoa have different implications, yes, but it’s still their job to look at labels and see whether that product fits in with the implications of its word choice.

 A buzzword like “cacao” doesn’t tell you everything.
 In fact, cocoa powder and cacao powder are the same food, even if Googling this questions tells you different.
 The people who write that they’re different are basically riffing off of their observations, and probably some advice from a well-intentioned biohacking friend.